moulecorp/pasthis/README.md

   - Pasthis MUST have a way to delete outdated pastes without user intervention
   - Pasthis MUST allow the user to see the raw content

+## Implementation
+## Anti-spam
+1. If the hidden field is filled, the user is banned for ~72h.
+2. A simple almost-cubic throttle is used, to prevent burst-spam
+## Display
+The user can access the raw version of a paste by appending
+@raw to its id.

 ## Authors and License
  - Copyright (C) 2014 Julien (jvoisin) Voisin - dustri.org
  - Copyright (C) 2014 Antoine Tenart <atenart@n0.pe>